 Mr. Parot was born in 1952.
 He holds a B.A. in Engineering Sciences from the University of Chile, and a Master Degree in Industrial Engineering from the University of Chile and in Economics and a PhD in Business Economics from the University of Chicago.
-In 2016 and subsequently in 2017 and 2018 and 2019, he was appointed as a member of the board of AES Gener as an independent Director.
-He is currently the President of our Director's Committee.
+Since 2016 he has been appointed as a member of the board of AES Andes as an independent Director.
+He is currently the President of our Directors' Committee.
 Mr. Parot Palma has also served as CEO of COPESA, CMPC Tissue and Celulosa del Pacífico.
-Mr. Parot Palma is also a member of the board of Embotelladora Andina, and has previously been a member of the boards of several companies in different countries, like Inforsa, Celulosa del Pacífico and Papelera Concepción in Chile and Papelera del Plata in Argentina.
+Mr. Parot Palma is also a member of the board of directors of Embotelladora Andina and has previously been a member of the boards of several companies in different countries, like Inforsa, Celulosa del Pacífico and Papelera Concepción in Chile and Papelera del Plata in Argentina.